pmapi(3) — Linux manual page

 multiplicity of values is not enumerated in the name space but

-rather, when performance metrics are delivered across the PMAPI
+rather, when performance metrics are delivered across the PMAPI by

-metric value for a particular instance.
+value for a particular instance.

-The instances are identified by an internal identifier assigned
+The instances are identified by an internal identifier assigned by

-by the agent responsible for instantiating the values for the
+the agent responsible for instantiating the values for the

 associated performance metric.
 Each instance identifier has a

-corresponding external instance identifier name (an ASCII
+corresponding external instance identifier name (an ASCII string).

-string).
-The routines pmGetInDom(3), pmLookupInDom(3) and
+The routines pmGetInDom(3), pmLookupInDom(3) and pmNameInDom(3)

-and to translate between internal and external instance
+translate between internal and external instance identifiers.

 All of the instance identifiers for a particular performance